 WRITE FOR US

-Middle East Report is a digital quarterly magazine.
+Middle East Report is a digital quarterly publication.
 Each issue addresses themes, topics and events, focusing on the contemporary Middle East and North Africa.
 Members of our editorial committee decide on the themes and solicit articles in advance for the issue.
 We will occasionally run a call for pitches, where authors can submit ideas for a coming issue.
-We also publish short pieces, interviews, translations, reviews and dispatches in the Current Analysis section of our website.
+An issue may also include short pieces, interviews, translations, reviews and dispatches.

 Please subscribe to our newsletter to find out more.